Summary of Creation of the Epic of Gilgamesh

 - Outcome: The Epic of Gilgamesh is considered a masterpiece of world literature and provides insights into ancient Mesopotamian culture and beliefs.

-Who's Who in Summary of Creation of the Epic of Gilgamesh
+Famous Figures in the Creation of the Epic of Gilgamesh

 -